 Dean’s Carries the Full Line of These Fine Products

-Gas Insert: A gas insert is a steel firebox that fits into the opening of an existing fireplace and is vented up the chimney, creating a sealed combustion system.
+A fireplace insert is a steel firebox that fits into the opening of an existing fireplace and is vented up the chimney, creating a sealed combustion system.
 It is composed of the steel box itself containing the fire, a ceramic viewing window, a decorative faceplate, a backing panel that conceals the remaining fireplace opening, and an air intake and exhaust system.
-Gas inserts are extremely efficient, furnace-rated appliances that can function as a home’s secondary heat source (wood and pellet inserts are more suitable for a main source of heat).
-They will even function during a power outage!
+Inserts are extremely efficient, furnace-rated appliances that can function as a home’s primary or secondary heat source.

 There also exist unvented log sets that are designed to be burned with the damper closed, but there is misinformation about their usage.
 CLICK HERE to learn more!

 Gas inserts are the perfect option for anyone looking for a secondary heat source ready at the push of a button!